1st Trimester Q&A

 What were some names you considered but decided not to use?

 Until we found out we were having a girl (both times) we mostly talked about boy names.
-Conor and I have always loved Jack but I’m actually over it now, so had this been a boy, his name would not have been Jack.
+Conor and I have always loved Jack but there are so many of them now that I’m not sure we would have used it.
 My favorites since high school have been Jack and Will, so had this baby been a boy, he probably would have been William because it’s the only name we both like.
-I love Harrison, Finn, and Theodore/Theo, but Conor gave me a hard no to all of them.
+I love Harrison, Finn, and Theodore/Theo, but Conor said no to all of them.

 I’ll talk more about girl names later since I’m (I say I like it’s just me but this is “my” name and Conor approves, and he gets the middle name this time) likely using a name I mentioned after I had Margot and don’t want to give anything away.